imixs/imixs-cloud/SETUP.md

 ## Hardware Nodes

-A Imixs-Docker-Cloud consists of a minimum of two nodes - a management-node and one worker-node.
+A _Imixs-Cloud_ consists of a minimum of two nodes - a management-node and one worker-node.
 All nodes are defined by unique fixed IP-adresses and DNS names.
 Only the manager-node need to be accessible through the internet.
 All nodes in the swarm must be able to access the manager at the IP address.

 ### Open networks, protocols and ports